ndau/ndaumath/pkg/signature/README.md

         * secp256k1 public keys need 7 bytes
         * secp256k1 private keys need 3 bytes
     * calculate the checksum as the trailing n bytes of the sha224 checksum of the input bytes
+    * append the checksum to the end of the input bytes, making its length a multiple of 5
+    * convert the input byte stream to base32 using the alphabet `abcdefghijkmnpqrstuvwxyz23456789`
+    * add "npub" for public keys and "npvt" for private keys to the front of the string

+Sample checksum calculation:

 ```go
 func cksumN(input []byte, n byte) []byte {
 	sum := sha256.Sum224(input)
 	return sum[sha256.Size224-int(n):]
 }
 ```
-    * append the checksum to the end of the input bytes, making its length a multiple of 5
-    * convert the input byte stream to base32 using the alphabet `abcdefghijkmnpqrstuvwxyz23456789`
-    * add "npub" for public keys and "npvt" for private keys to the front of the string

 ### Examples